-Consequently, table 1 shows that the ratio of five major items of utilities and services to the budget deficit in those countries was between 90% and 123%.
+Consequently, table 1 shows that the ratio of five major items of utilities and services to the budget deficit in those countries was between 90% to 123%.
 This means that for the majority of the seven Muslim countries of table 1, an effort toward self reliance in those utilities and services can kick the budget deficit out for ever.
-To complete the picture, information given in columns 12, and 14, on government subsidies and current transfers, indicates that subsidies and current transfers exceed the deficit by 6% to 416% in the seven Muslim countries.10
+To complete the picture information on government subsidies and current transfers is given in column No.12, and column 14 indicates that subsidies and current transfers exceed the deficit by 6% to 416% in the seven Muslim countries.10